gurjika/culinaryapp-api/README.md

 - **Favorite Dishes**: Users can add dishes to their favorites.
 - **Chef Profiles**: Users can view and follow their favorite chefs.

+## Swagger Documentation
+To explore and test the API endpoints, visit the Swagger documentation at http://localhost:8000/swagger/schema.
+This interactive documentation provides detailed information about each endpoint, including the expected request bodies, response formats, and query parameters.

 ## Installation